ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.6.md

 #### Remote PIM support

-Historically, [[= product_name =]] was configured to fetch objects and products from a local database, where they were created through the Back Office or with the REST API.
 This release introduces a foundation for connecting [[= product_name =]] to other sources of product data.
-Based on this foundation, you can implement a custom solution, and connect to external PIM or ERP systems, import product data and present it side-by-side with your organization's existing content, while managing product data in a remote system of your choice.
+You can use it to implement a custom solution and connect to external PIM or ERP systems, import product data, and present it side-by-side with your organization's existing content, while managing product data in a remote system of your choice.

 Here are the most important benefits of Remote PIM support: